ricardodarocha/SQL/PG/StringAgg.md

 country                |             cities
 -----------------------|--------------------------------
-| Thailand             | Songkhla,Nakhon Sawan,Pak Kret
+| Thailand             | Songkhla, Nakhon Sawan, Pak Kret
 | Faroe Islands        | Trshavn
-| Bangladesh           | Jamalpur,Tangail,Dhaka
+| Bangladesh           | Jamalpur, Tangail, Dhaka
 | United States        | Springfield, Springfield

 Note that PostgreSQL does not assume a default delimiter.
 You need to specify it as the second parameter.
 Also note that like other aggregate functions, you must use the group by clause with string_agg().